-The following sections summarize major projects and changes in each service area, with additional details for each project included in each service area section.
+The following sections summarize major projects and changes in each service area, with additional details for each project included in the separate CIP document.
 Please note that all dollar amounts are presented on a project lifetime basis, except where noted otherwise.